The Shit Nobody Tells You About Grief

 Free tools, scripts, and recommendations — because grief is expensive enough.

-I'm Cassie Marie.
+I'm Cass.
 I'm not a therapist, a grief counselor, or a spiritual guru.
-I'm someone who lost a person I couldn't afford to lose and had to figure out how to keep breathing.
+I'm someone who watched my entire world go up in flames when I lost the person I couldn't afford to lose and had to figure out how to keep fuckin' breathing anyway.

-This blog exists because everything I found after my loss was either clinical garbage or toxic positivity wrapped in pastel.
-I needed someone to tell me the truth: that grief is brutal, ugly, and nonlinear — and that surviving it doesn't require a "healing journey."
+This blog exists because everything I found after my loss was either clinical garbage or toxic positivity wrapped in goddamn pastel.
+I needed someone to tell me the truth: that grief is fuckin' brutal, absolutely ugly, and never-ending — and that surviving it doesn't require me to make it to the end of any goddamn "healing journey."

 So I started writing.
-With profanity.
+With a lot of profanity.
 With dark humor.
-With the kind of honesty I wish someone had given me when I was on the bathroom floor at 3 a.m.
+With the kind of devastating honesty I wish someone had given me when I was on the bathroom floor at 3 AM, begging the universe to come finish the job.

-Read More About Me →A one-page printable with the 20 things you actually need to know when grief hits.
-Straight talk, zero filler.
-Free, because grief is expensive enough.
+READ MORE ABOUT THE BROAD WHO WRITES THIS SHIT →A one-page printable with the 20 things you actually need to know when grief hits.
+Real talk, zero filler.
+Free, because grief is already fuckin' expensive enough.